yozhipozhi/hola-chatty/README.md

 # Chatty App

 Welcome to Chatty!
-This is a realtime web-based chat application that you can use to talk to all of your friends.
+This is a real-time web-based chat application that you can use to talk to all of your friends.

 ## Getting started